 Emergency Community Services

 This list of service providers is offered for those who need to seek resources quickly.
 It is not meant to replace the one-to-one help of a licensed counseling professional, and it is not all-inclusive.
 Every effort has been made to list accurate and current resources.
-Please report any changes to the Advising and Counseling desk, so that others may benefit from updated information.
-If you know of additional helping agencies, please help us update this list.
+Please report any changes to the Shannon Word, Personal Counselor at 708-709-3511 or at firstname.lastname@example.org, so that others may benefit from updated information.
+If you know of additional helping agencies, please help us update this list by contacting Shannon Word as well.

 Each individual's situation and eligibility are unique; not every agency can assist each individual.